webord-saas/.github/profile/README.md

 To use Webord, you will need to sign up for an account on the platform and install any necessary extensions from the marketplace.

-## Writing Extensions
+## Writing Plugins

-If you are interested in writing an extension for Webord, please contact us at extensions@dev.webord.de.
+If you are interested in writing an extension for Webord, please contact us at plugins@webord.de

 ## Support